vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **8. Less time configuring.**

 Since Timber doesn't have to account for arbitrary log structures, it's incredibly useful out of the box – it can make assumptions about your log data.
-This means we immediately recognize log level, status and context data which means things just work.
+This means we immediately recognize log level, status and context data so things just work.

 **9. We're here to help**